 Subjects to avoid

 When dealing with Mallorcans, criticism, however slight, of their island or country is frowned upon, as is the flaunting of superiority or intelligence.
 In contrast to attire, where an element of showing off is appreciated, in interpersonal relationships, modesty is valued over assertiveness.
 One topic that is best ignored is politics and the Spanish Civil War from the 1930s.
-The war had little effect on the island and the ensuing Franco dictatorship didn’t hit here as hard as other regions but it’s still best not to mention the topics.
-In contrast, one way of currying favour and drawing a smile is by showing an appreciation of the local culture and language, Mallorcan.
+The war had hard effect on the island and the ensuing Franco dictatorship hit here as hard or more as other regions.
+One way of currying favour and drawing a smile is by showing an appreciation of the local culture and language, Mallorcan.

 On the beach, the most important dos and don’ts concern loud behaviour.
 The playing of loud music is considered rude and is most often prohibited.
 It is courteous to clean up any rubbish left behind.
 Many Mallorcans visit the beach only on Sundays.